peterdresslar/semantic-graphql/GRAPHQL_TO_OWL_NOTES.md

 - Should GraphQLString become a `rdfs:Literal` or a `rdf:string`?
 Possibly this would be an option.
 This same question can extend to OWL.
 - ID is a special Type -- handle as a one-off?
 Options?
 - Should be possible to match up Types to classes in a custom Ontology--that seems like a pretty neat fature.
+- GraphQL Directives could be extremely helpful for deeper semantic connections -> OWL.
+For instance:

+`
+  scalar Year @xsdRange(int)
+`

+Could translate to:

+`
+:Year
+  a owl:Class ;
+  rdfs:comment "Four digit Year is a part of a Date" rdfs:label "Year" rdfs:range xsd:int .
+`

+- OWL 2 doesn't allow nulls so dealing with nullability is potentially either out of scope or completely annoying.

 .